I don't know about you but come summer I can only take so much history and museums before I need a beach.

 So after years of exploring and snoozing away in the sun we have the answers.
 If you love beaches read on...

-The beaches here are not quite up to the standard of the best beaches in Italy (see my review of these here) but they are still lovely and amongst the best beaches in the north of Italy.
+The beaches here are not quite up to the standard of the best beaches in Italy (see my review of these here) but they are still lovely and among the best beaches in the north of Italy.

-All the beaches are near Venice but if you aren't sure where they are visit our Best Beach Map .
+All the beaches are near Venice but if you aren't sure where they are visit our Best Beach Map.